alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 ```
 cd src
 ```
-5. Most Django applications are broken up into smaller chunks called **Apps**, we will use the same principle with KEEP by creating a **keep** app without our Django project.
+5. Most Django applications are broken up into smaller chunks called **Apps**, we will use the same principle with KEEP by creating a **keep** app within our Django project.
 We can do this with the following command
 ```
 django-admin startapp keep (You may replace keep with anything you'd like)
 ```